 SIAKI: Yes, we do.
 But I stopped telling my friends about my crushes because then they would tease me about them.
 One time, my friend told my crush that I liked him, so that was embarrassing.

 MOLLY BLOOM: Yeah, that is a really hard thing to have happen.
 That's something that happened to me.
 I think that's something that happens to a lot of people.
 Do you have one friend that you feel like you can trust?
-Or do you kind of just keep that to yourself now?
+Or you just keep that to yourself now?

 SIAKI: Well, maybe because crushes can be funny.